abcxyz/pmap/docs/prober-and-monitoring.md

 triggered by [cloud scheduler](https://cloud.google.com/scheduler) to constantly probing pmap services to check if the services are up.

-In each prober job, the prober will cover two CUJ:
+In each prober execution, the prober will cover two CUJ:

-- Resource mapping (mapping service user journey)
+- Import resource mapping to BigQuery from GCS
-- Wipeout planning (policy service user journey)
+- Import policies to BigQuery from GCS

 For each CUJ, prober will upload a yaml file to [gcs](https://cloud.google.com/storage), and query the bigquery table to see if